madanlal1/madanlal1/README.md

 <h1 align="center">Greetings 👋, This is me Madan Lal</h1>
-<h3 align="center">I present myself as a dedicated, motivated, and trusted individual, having passionate in web development and love to design better websites.</h3>
+<h3 align="center">I present myself as a dedicated, motivated, and trusted individual, having passionate in web development and love to design innovative and interactive websites.</h3>

-- 🔭 I’m currently working on **Full Stack Web Development**
+- 🔭 I’m currently working on **Frontend Web Development**

-- 👯 I’m looking to collaborate on **UX/UI Design**
+- 👯 I’m looking to collaborate on **Frontend Design & Development**

-- 💬 Ask me about **HTML, CSS, JS, JQuery, React, Node_JS**
+- 💬 Ask me about **HTML, CSS, JS, React, Git**

-- 📫 How to reach me **madanlal.bsef18@iba-suk.edu.pk**
+- 📫 How to reach me **madanlal.pk99@gmail.com**

 <h3 align="left">Languages and Tools:</h3>